Auto Grids are automatically responsive grids that don’t require the user to make any breakpoint decisions.

 Code language: CSS (css)

 Note: Due to variable encapsulation, this is the most limited way to use auto grids.
-The var(–min) control for setting the minimum width value of items in the grid is not compatible with Auto Grid variables.
 You should only use this method if you’re okay with the default stacking behavior of the Auto Grid.
-If more control is needed, use the Mixin method or Recipe method below.
+If more control is needed, use the auto grid mixin or the auto grid recipe.

 How to Apply Auto Grid With a Mixin

-If you need to apply Auto Grid to a custom selector, you can easily do this with a mixin via the “Custom SCSS” area of the ACSS dashboard, like this:
+If you need to apply Auto Grid to a custom selector, you can easily do this with the auto grid mixin via the “Custom SCSS” area of the ACSS dashboard.

 How to Apply Auto Grid With a Recipe